 - I also have permission from Peter to pursue getting interns for his hospital and we would share them (we need three … two would be in Kampala and one at our school on a rotation basis which would give them two months of big city and one month in a village.)

-- We visited St. Bernard’s school where 150 of our orphans are going to secondary school.
+- We visited St. Bernard’s school where 100 of our orphans are going to secondary school.
 It was so exciting to see children that I have know throughout their school years!
 The most exciting aspect is they want to go on and have careers.
-(We already have 50 in college/technical training!).
+(We already have 100 in college/technical training and 49 who have graduated from college!).

 - Met with the Masaka Rotary to solicit an endorsement from them so the Rotary that I belong to in Minnesota can undertake raising $100,000 for the school.
 If we raise $65,000 through our district, International will match up to 50%.
 I have sent them to see the school and will follow up shortly.